mindspore-lab/mindone/examples/moviegen/README.md

 video_folder/part01/vid001.mp4,a cartoon character is walking through video_folder/part01/vid002.mp4,a red and white ball with an angry look on its face
 ```

+### Generating Text Embeddings

+Due to the large memory footprint of the text encoders, the inference and training pipelines don't support generating
+text embeddings online.
+Please refer to the [Generating Text Embeddings](#generating-text-embeddings) section under the
+Inference section for details.

 ### Cache Video Embedding (Optional)